block42-blockchain-company/fantom-staker-info/README.md

 ![image](https://user-images.githubusercontent.com/6087393/72285334-30f08800-3643-11ea-9e68-de7dc54190cc.png)

-Most of the information that is shown is fetched automatically, but there are a few parameters than can be set by stakers.
+Most of the information that is shown is fetched automatically, but there are a few parameters than can be set by validators.

 ### Config File